Libensemble/libe-community-examples/gen_updates_cnn/README.md

 ```
 torch = ">=2.5.1, <3"
 torchvision = ">=0.20.1, <0.21"
+proxystore = ">=0.8.0, <0.9"
+redis = ">=5.2.1, <6"
 ```

+Then start a redis server instance to hold streaming data:

+`redis-server`

 ## Simulator

-Runs `minst/nn.py`'s model training code.
-Sends the training loss, model parameters, and last layer's gradient to the generator.
-Subsequent runs reinitialize the model using optimized weights from the generator.
+Runs model training code without optimization.
+Sends the last layer's gradient to the generator.
+Subsequent runs reinitialize the model using optimized parameters from the generator.

 ## Generator

-Receives training loss, model parameters, and gradient from each worker, sums each, performs optimization, and sends optimized model parameters back to each worker.
+Initializes a parent model.
+Receives gradients from each simulator, sums each, performs optimization using parent model, and sends updated model parameters to the simulators.

 ## mnist directory